sini/nixkraken/docs/src/dev/contributing.md

 #### About direnv

-[direnv](https://direnv.net) is quite a handy tool which will automatically load the development shell (using classic Nix) when navigating to the project root directory or any of its subdirectories, as long as it's trusted using `direnv allow`.
+[direnv](https://direnv.net) is quite a handy tool which will automatically load the development shell (using classic Nix) when navigating to the project root directory or any of its subdirectories, as long as it is trusted using `direnv allow`.

 > [!NOTE]
 >
-> If working on `shell.nix`, don't forget to run `direnv reload` to _re-apply_ the development shell, or use tools like [lorri](https://github.com/nix-community/lorri) to do this automatically for you.
+> If working on `shell.nix`, do not forget to run `direnv reload` to _re-apply_ the development shell, or use tools like [lorri](https://github.com/nix-community/lorri) to do this automatically for you.

 ### To Flake or not to Flake?

-_…that's the question!_
+_…that is the question!_

 The main distribution method for NixKraken is through Flakes.
-However, we don't want to alienate users who don't use Flakes, nor do we want to force its use on everyone.
+However, we do not want to alienate users who do not use Flakes, nor do we want to force its use on everyone.
 Our goal is to satisfy everyone.

 For this reason, all Nix code in the repository **must be compatible with both Flakes and non Flakes setups**.
 This means that building any of the tools provided by the project should work either with `nix build` and `nix-build`.
 This also means that all documentation bits should provide instructions for both worlds.